nguyenanh29/goblin-meme-mining-bot/README.md

 ## Notes

-- This script uses informal Javanese language
+- This script uses informal Javanese language by [Hokireceh](https://github.com/hokireceh)
 - All important data is stored in `.env`
 - Cookie must be updated when expired
 - The script runs continuously, stop it using Ctrl+C